indeedeng/imhotep/docs/sample-queries.md

 NOTE: Multiple queries should produce a result set that is consistent (has the same columns) and can be joined meaningfully.

-This section walks you through sample queries using a public dataset.
+Check back for sample queries you can run on a public dataset.

-##Sample Dataset

-##Sample Queries